Guanfacine (Intuniv)

 Serious problems are uncommon, but a few are worth knowing.

-• Sedation.
-The sedation can be significant, which matters for school, work, and driving.
-It is worth knowing how guanfacine affects you before driving or doing anything that needs full alertness.
+- Sedation.
+The drowsiness can be significant, which matters for school, work, and driving.
+It is worth knowing how guanfacine affects you before driving or doing anything that needs full alertness, and the effect can be stronger if guanfacine is combined with other sedating medications or with alcohol.

 Sexual side effects